sebastianpinosanchez/slate/source/index.html.md

 # Introduction

-Welcome to the documentation of the TurboBoy API!, you can use this api to manage services (create, get and update).
+Welcome to the documentation of the TurboBoy API!, you can use this API to manage services (create, get and update).

 We have several examples of each API route in **shell** and **javascript**, which help to understand the documentation.